 About the Law Review Symposium Format

-The Chicago-Kent Law Review only publishes symposia, therefore the Law Review does not publish unsolicited individual manuscripts, except for Chicago-Kent student notes and comments.
+The Chicago-Kent Law Review only publishes symposium issues.
+With the exception of student Notes written by its members, the Law Review does not publish unsolicited articles.
 Typically, the Law Review will work with a panel of authors assembled by a symposium editor to publish a set of articles on a relevant legal topic or theme.
-A typical symposium contains 6 to 9 articles, at 20-30 pages per article.
+A typical symposium contains 6 to 9 articles, at 20–30 pages per article.

 Below you find a sample symposium proposal that was ultimately selected and published in the Chicago-Kent Law Review.
-Each symposium proposal is reviewed and ultimately accepted or rejected by a vote of the Editor-in-Chief and the Law Review Faculty Advisory Board.
+Each symposium proposal is reviewed and potentially selected by a vote of the Editor-in-Chief and the Law Review Faculty Advisory Board.

 Need More Information?